effectivemade/labs-office-elevator/effectiveOfficeBackend/readme.md

 **FIREBASE_SA_JSON** - credentials json file from Firebase service account<br>
 **APPLICATION_URL** - actual url address of application itself.
 Must be https url.
 Can't be localhost.<br>
 **LOG_LEVEL** - logging level in application.
 Used in logback.xml.
 Default value: debug<br>
+**DEFAULT_CALENDAR** - default Google calendar, used for booking meeting rooms.
+If not defined value from the config file will be used instead.
+**WORKSPACE_CALENDAR** - Google calendar for booking working places.
+If not defined value from the config file will be used instead.

 You may use file .env.example as an example.